A diverse and inclusive workforce

 also supported by our Director of Diversity and Inclusion, Alison

-In recognition of our continued commitment to gender equality, Clayton Utz was named on the 2019/20 Workplace Gender Equality Agency's list of Employer of Choice for Gender Equality citation-holders.
-This was the sixth consecutive year for the firm and we are one of only 119 organisations to be awarded the citation.
+In recognition of our continued commitment to gender equality, Clayton Utz was named on the 2021-23 Workplace Gender Equality Agency's list of Employer of Choice for Gender Equality citation-holders.
+This is the thirteenth year it has been held by the firm and we were among 120 organisations to be awarded the citation.
 It recognises market-leading employers who have shown an active commitment in achieving gender equality in Australian workplaces.

 Flexibility is an absolute priority for diversity and inclusion

 at Clayton Utz and a significant proportion of our workforce work

 under formal and informal flexible arrangements.
 Our flexible work